Myriopteris fimbriata: Taxonomy

-Myriopteris fimbriata was first described by Alan R. Smith in 1980, as Cheilanthes microphylla var. fimbriata.
+Myriopteris fimbriata was first described by Alan R. Smith in 1980, as the variety Cheilanthes microphylla var. fimbriata.
 He based it on material collected by Dennis Eugene Breedlove in Chiapas.
 The type specimen is Breedlove 39018 at the California Academy of Sciences herbarium.
+The epithet "fimbriata", meaning "fringed", presumably refers to the presence of projections on the false indusia, which Smith described as "indusiis fimbriatis".
 In 1988, John T. Mickel and Joseph Beitel elevated it to the rank of species as Cheilanthes fimbriata in a monograph on the pteridophytes of Oaxaca; however, this name had already been used for a different species in 1842, making it a nomen illegitimum.

 The development of molecular phylogenetic methods showed that the traditional circumscription of Cheilanthes is polyphyletic.
 Convergent evolution in arid environments is thought to be responsible for widespread homoplasy in the morphological characters traditionally used to classify it and the segregate genera that have sometimes been recognized.
 On the basis of molecular evidence, Amanda Grusz and Michael D. Windham revived the genus Myriopteris in 2013 for a group of species formerly placed in Cheilanthes.
 One of these was C. fimbriata, which thus became Myriopteris fimbriata.

 Further molecular studies in Myriopteris demonstrated the existence of three well-supported clades within the genus.
-M. fimbriata belongs to what Grusz et al. informally named the alabamensis clade, and is sister M. scabra.
+M. fimbriata belongs to what Grusz et al. informally named the alabamensis clade, and is sister to M. scabra.
 The two form a clade sister to the clade of M. microphylla and M. moritziana.